 Choosing where to begin can be very challenging for those who are new to investing.
 There are so many different instruments to pick from.
 Which market is best for you: forex, index funds, bonds, stocks, or crypto?
 Over the past year, an increasing number of individuals have begun to include cryptocurrency as a component of a serious long-term portfolio.
 We will compare cryptocurrencies with conventional financial markets in this current article.

-Prior to comparing cryptocurrencies to the S&P 500, Nasdaq, and FTSE 100, three important stock market indices, we will first examine the returns in the stock and cryptocurrency markets.
+Prior to comparing Crypto Indian Exchange to the S&P 500, Nasdaq, and FTSE 100, three important stock market indices, we will first examine the returns in the stock and cryptocurrency markets.
 Let’s analyze some returns now!

 Crypto Vs. the Stock Market

 It can be challenging to compare the returns of stocks and cryptocurrencies.
 Over the past ten years, the S&P 500 has generated an average annual return of 10.9% while the Nasdaq has generated an average annual return of 14.4%.
 The average return for the FTSE 100 was 7.4%.
 It appears that the winner is obvious when comparing these numbers to Bitcoin (195%) and Ethereum (663%) since their inception.

 This contrasts apples and oranges, though, we are, after all, contrasting individual crypto assets with much lower market caps with baskets of companies.
 Even then, Amazon (28.5%), Google (19.7%), Tesla (62.9%), and Microsoft (26.4%) don’t even come close to matching the returns of the two main crypto assets.
 A more accurate comparison would be to compare the returns of some tech stocks to cryptocurrency.